Spain at the FIFA World Cup: Top goalscorers

+On 27 May 1934, José Iraragorri made history by scoring Spain's first-ever FIFA World Cup goal, coming in their opening match against Brazil in Genoa.

-David Villa is Spain's record World Cup scorer and a World Champion from 2010.
+David Villa is Spain's record World Cup scorer and a 2010 tournament winner.

-No Spanish player has ever won the Golden Boot, but Emilio Butragueño and Spain's record World Cup scorer David Villa have each won the Silver Boot after scoring five goals in 1986 and 2010 respectively.
+No Spanish player has ever won the Golden Boot, but Emilio Butragueño and Spain's record World Cup scorer David Villa have each won the Silver Boot after scoring five goals in 1986 and 2010, respectively.